Five considerations for year-end wealth planning

 The end of the year is a popular time for people to increase their charitable giving, either by writing a cheque, making an online donation, or donating securities.

-For people interested in giving back, Russell notes that the deadline for the contribution is December 31 to receive the tax receipt for the current calendar year.
-For those donating securities, Russell cautions that it could take one or two business days for the transaction to settle.
+For people interested in giving back, Triganza notes that the deadline for the contribution is December 31 to receive the tax receipt for the current calendar year.
+For those donating securities, Triganza cautions that it could take one or two business days for the transaction to settle.

 “It’s not instant like making a cash donation on a website where you get an immediate receipt,” he says.